How long does a season last?

 How much does it cost to play?

 - Match fees are £40 per team which can be paid through our online system.
 Should a team wish to pay for a season upfront we offer a 10% discount on the overall cost of the season however this fee needs to be paid before the 1st game of the season for the 10% to be applied.

 - If a team forfeits a match, they pay a £20 forfeit fee rather than the regular match fee.

 What happens if our opponent forfeits the match?

 - If your opponent forfeits, you will win the match 10-0 by default.
 We endeavour to notify all relevant teams as soon as we are aware of a forfeit both via email and Facebook.
-You are welcome to use the court in that time for team training or to arrange a friendly against other teams.

 What if my team is short of players one week?